swiftlang/swift-evolution/proposals/0346-light-weight-same-type-syntax.md

 ## Source compatibility

-This proposal has no impact on existing source compatibility for existing code.
-For protocols that adopt this feature, removing or changing the primary associated type will be a source breaking change for clients.
+This proposal does not impact source compatibility for existing code.

+Adding a primary associated type list to an existing protocol is a source-compatible change.

+The following are **source-breaking** changes:

+- Removing the primary associated type list from an existing protocol.
+- Changing the order or contents of a primary associated type list of an existing protocol.

 ## Effect on ABI stability

-This change does not impact ABI stability for existing code.
+This proposal does not impact ABI stability for existing code.
 The new feature does not require runtime support and can be backward-deployed to existing Swift runtimes.

+The primary associated type list is not part of the ABI, so all of the following are binary-compatible changes:

+- Adding a primary associated type list to an existing protocol.
+- Removing the primary associated type list from a existing protocol.
+- Changing the primary associated type list of an existing protocol.

+The last two are source-breaking however, so are not recommended.

 ## Effect on API resilience

-This change does not impact API resilience.
-For protocols that adopt this feature, adding or removing a primary associated type list is a binary-compatible change.
-Changing or removing a primary associated type list is also a binary-compatible change, but is not recommended since it is source-breaking.
+This change does not impact API resilience for existing code.

 ## Future Directions